Table Chart¶

 },

-The column values of a grouped table chart are composed by merging group_by
+The column values of the grouped table chart are composed by merging group_by

 and column_names